-These are the rough meeting minutes of the first Tech Solidarity NL meeting which took place on 13 February 2017 in Amsterdam.
+These are the rough meeting minutes of the first Tech Solidarity NL meeting which took place on 13 February 2017 in Amsterdam (read the original invitation).
 This is not an extensive and detailed report but should capture the main discussion.
 We adhere to the Chatham House Rule so information shared can be freely used but the identities and affiliations of participants shall not be disclosed.

 The structure of the session was as follows: